samiitdh/SSL_Project/Instructions.md

 "description" column has
 * type - MEDIUMTEXT
 * Remaining all no changes

+Second table is "individual", with "

 **Note** whoever writing this make sure before creating the table use the "Preview SQL" button that will view the SQL code,\
 copy and keep it somewhere and upload to repo